NOAA-GFDL/fre-workflows/README_using_fre-cli.md

+note these instructions will be/are from https://github.com/NOAA-GFDL/fre-cli/tree/main/fre/pp

-# Instructions to postprocess FMS history output on PP/AN or gaea
+# Instructions to postprocess FMS history output on PP/AN or gaea with fre-cli

 1. Checkout postprocessing workflow template
 This will clone the postprocessing repository into `/home/$USER/cylc-src/EXPNAME__PLATFORM__TARGET`.